Jack Hobbs: Family life

 In 1900, Hobbs met Ada Ellen Gates, a cobbler's daughter, at an evening church service held in St Matthew's, Cambridge.
-The progress of their relationship was slowed by Hobbs' shyness and devotion to cricket, but the pair eventually married on 26 September 1906 at the church in which they met.
-They planned to keep the event quiet, but it was reported in the press and the couple received gifts and messages from Hobbs' Surrey team-mates.
+The progress of their relationship was slowed by Hobbs's shyness and devotion to cricket, but the pair eventually married on 26 September 1906 at the church in which they met.
+They planned to keep the event quiet, but it was reported in the press and the couple received gifts and messages from Hobbs's team-mates at Surrey.
 Hobbs so disliked being separated from his wife during cricket tours that in later years she often accompanied the team overseas.
 They had four children: Jack, born in 1907, Leonard in 1909, Vera in 1913 and Ivor in 1914.

 Hobbs and his wife lived in rented property for the first years of their marriage.
 His earnings placed them roughly in the bracket of lower middle class according to McKinstry: although more prosperous than he had been during his childhood, the family were not initially financially comfortable.
-Hobbs' wages increased with his reputation so that by 1913, he was earning £375 (£46,040 in 2021 terms) each year, placing his family within the bracket of the London middle class.
+Hobbs's wages increased with his reputation so that by 1913, he was earning £375 (£46,040 in 2021 terms) each year, placing his family within the bracket of the London middle class.
 After several years of moving from one property to another, he was able to buy his own house in 1913, in Clapham Common, a prosperous area of London.
 By the middle of the 1920s, cricket in England was extremely popular and the players were famous.
 Hobbs was the biggest attraction to the sport, and a combination of his cricket earnings (estimated to be around £780 [£50,457 in 2021 terms] each year), the income from his business, product endorsement—he was one of the first cricketers to benefit from lending his name to commercial products—and ghostwritten books and articles made him relatively wealthy.
 According to McKinstry, his annual earnings probably reached £1,500 (£97,032 in 2021 terms) a year by 1925, more than a family doctor at the time.
 Consequently, in 1928, the family moved to a large house in private grounds, and Hobbs was able to send his children to private schools.
 He had greater financial independence than most contemporary cricketers, but he was always first concerned to give his family the security lacking from his childhood.